 Water in all its forms has to become a political priority.
 This will be the first and most important step to move forward towards resilience.

-Cecilia is a senior research fellow at the Institute of Water Policy, Lee Kuan Yew School of Public Policy, National University of Singapore and professor-designate, University of Glasgow.
+Cecilia Tortajada is Professor in practice on environmental innovation, School of Interdisciplinary Studies, University of Glasgow UK, and Adjunct senior research fellow at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 The main focus of her work is natural resources, including water- and environment-related policies, management and governance.
 She is an author and editor of more than 40 books.
 She was the past president (only woman) and honorary member of the International Water Resources Association, editor-in-chief of the International Journal of Water Resources Development, associate editor of Water International, member of the editorial boards and editor of a book series on Water Resources Development of Oxford University Press, and Water Resources Development and Management of Springer.